Multi-period Mean-Buffered Probability of Exceedance in Defined Contribution Portfolio Optimization: Pre-commitment Mean--bPoE and Mean--CVaR

 \subsubsection{An equivalent time-consistent problem}

-We now show that the precommitment Mean--bPoE portfolio optimization can be reformulate as a time-consistent target-based portfolio problem.
-To this end, for a fixed $\widehat{W_o}> D$, we define a time-consistent portfolio optimization problem induced by precommitment Mean--bPoE formulation.
+We now show that the pre-commitment Mean--bPoE portfolio optimization can be reformulate as a time-consistent target-based portfolio problem.
+To this end, for a fixed $\widehat{W_o}> D$, we define a time-consistent portfolio optimization problem induced by pre-commitment Mean--bPoE formulation.
 This problem is denoted by $TCEo_{t_{m}}\!\bigl(D,\gamma;\,\widehat{W_o}\bigr)$ and is characterized by the value function $\widehat{Q}^c_o(s,b,t_{m}; \widehat{W_o})$ as follows. \EQ TCEo_{t_{m}}(\cdot):